andrew/ultimate-awesome/README.md

 - [awesome-webflow](https://github.com/aleksandarbasara/awesome-webflow) - A curated list of awesome Webflow tutorials, templates, websites, and other resources.
 - [awesome-sysadmin-tools](https://github.com/apermuy/awesome-sysadmin-tools) - Collection of links and resources for sysadmins and Drupal lovers.
 - [awesome-npm-packages-for-developers](https://github.com/codexive-zech/awesome-npm-packages-for-developers) - This repository lists the most popular and useful NPM packages for developers. it is a great resource for finding packages that can help you with your web developments, backend development, mobile development, machine learning and artificial intelligence projects.
 This is a great place to start if you looking for newer and useful NPM packages.
+- [Awesome-iPhoneBlog.de-List](https://github.com/confluencepoint/Awesome-iPhoneBlog.de-List) - Knowledgebase & Linksammlung der iPhoneblog.de-Slack-Community.
 - [fucking-awesome](https://github.com/correia-jpv/fucking-awesome) - 😎 Awesome lists about all kinds of interesting topics.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome](https://github.com/Correia-jpv/fucking-awesome) - 😎 Awesome lists about all kinds of interesting topics.
 With repository stars⭐ and forks🍴.
 - [awesome-dnn](https://github.com/DnnFree/awesome-dnn) - Awesome things related to DNN (DotNetNuke).
-- [awesome-edgedb](https://github.com/edgedb/awesome-edgedb) - A curated list of resources related to EdgeDB.
 - [awesome-dj](https://github.com/endormi/awesome-dj) - List of reasons why django is awesome for web development & django bootstrap boilerplate.
 - [awesome-devop-tools](https://github.com/fboender/awesome-devop-tools) - A curated list of development and operational tools.
 - [awesome-generative-models](https://github.com/Franceshe/awesome-generative-models) - A collection of awesome generative model papers, frameworks, libraries, software and resources for text, image, video, animation, code generation.